MetaMask/metamask-extension/test/unit/development/sample-changelog.md

 - Fix bug with network version serialization over synchronous RPC
 - Add MetaMask version to state logs.
 - Add the total amount of tokens when multiple tokens are added under the token list
-- Use HTTPS links for Etherscan.
+- Use HTTPS links for Etherzero.
 - Update Support center link to new one with HTTPS.
 - Make web3 deprecation notice more useful by linking to a descriptive article.